ishanpranav/finc-2339-real-estate-capital-markets/README.md

-# finc-2339-real-estate-capital-markets
+# Real Estate Capital Markets

-A collection of problem set solutions for NYU FINC 2339 Real Estate Capital Markets
+This is a collection of problem set solutions for the NYU FINC 2339 Real Estate Capital Markets graduate course.